 Side-by-side comparative research on their mechanisms of action is limited, but it appears that the different compounds have different areas of influence.
 Berberine has been shown to decrease total cholesterol and LDL cholesterol while metformin has been shown to decrease fatty acids, triglyceride, and LDL cholesterol.

 Can you take berberine and metformin together?
-When using berberine with metformin, berberine potentially corrects dangerously high levels of lactic acid that some people experience when using metformin -- at least it helped in mice, when using berberine and metformin together.
+They may actually complement each other.
+For example, when using berberine with metformin, berberine may support healthy levels of lactic acid -- at least it helped in mice, when using berberine and metformin together.

-In summary, reviewing berberine compared to metformin, we can observe that the two compounds vary in structure and have different points of action, which results in some variability, but they share many general outcomes.
+In summary, reviewing berberine compared to metformin, we can observe that the two compounds vary in structure and have different points of action, which results in some variability, but they share some general effects.
 And given that berberine and metformin affect some of the same metabolic pathways, it may be worthwhile to include both in studies related to human longevity.

 Using Berberine and Metformin